SS Statendam (1924): Building at Belfast

 Harland & Wolff built Statendam in Belfast as yard number 612.
 Her keel was laid on 11 August 1921 on slipway 14 in H&W's East Yard.
 This was three months after the 67th United States Congress had passed the Emergency Quota Act, which limited immigration to the USA.
 Statendam was launched on 11 September 1924, but with no launching ceremony.
 This was four months after the next Congress passed the Immigration Act of 1924, further reducing immigration.
-Until the First World War, transatlantic passenger shipping companies had carried large numbers of emigrants to the USA, mostly in Third Class or steerage accommodation.
-The new acts greatly reduced migration to the USA, so NASM had H&W revise Statendams design to reduce the amount of lower-class accommodation she would have.
+Until the First World War, transatlantic passenger shipping companies had carried large numbers of emigrants to the US, mostly in Third Class or steerage accommodation.
+The new acts greatly reduced migration to the US, so NASM had H&W revise Statendams design to reduce the amount of lower-class accommodation she would have.

 Her predecessor Justicia had "combination machinery": three screws; two driven by triple expansion steam engines, and one driven by an exhaust steam turbine.
 This elaborate system was obsolescent even when Justicia was completed in 1917.
 Hence for the new Statendam, NASM chose purely turbine propulsion with only two screws, which the turbines drove via single reduction gearing.
 This was simpler, lighter and more compact than Justicias machinery, and proved very economical.
 The combined power of Statendams turbines was rated at 4,644 NHP or 19,500 shp, and gave her a speed of 19 kn.